• About

 LIT Program

-The CCS LIT program is geared toward a second or third year CIT's who are 17 or 18 years old.
-LITs take a leadership role at CCS, participating in a similar capacity to a full staff member; but they will have less responsibility supervising campers and more emphasis on leadership training.
+The CCS LIT program is geared toward second or third year CIT's who are 17-19 years old.
+LITs take a leadership role at CCS, participating in a similar capacity to a full staff member; but they will have less responsibility supervising campers and more emphasis on leadership training for their community.

 Meetings between all LITs and the LIT mentor take place daily.
 Additionally, the LIT mentor or other staff member will meet individually with each LIT at least twice during the camp experience to assess his/her progress and learning.
 The purpose of the daily meetings vary but they are essential to the structure of the LIT program in promoting the exchange of ideas and learning amongst the LITs.
-Guest counselors will attend the discussion section of the meetings to share their ideas about being a leader or offer specific guidance on topics or situations that may arise.
 Meetings may be about planning camp events, discussing a teaching technique, goal setting and leadership skills, or resolving a problem when one arises.

 All LITs Will:

-• Participate in evening activities based on an individual team (ie: LITs are assigned to a team and to a cabin from that team)
+• Participate in evening activities based on an individual team (ie: LITs are assigned to a team and to a cabin)

 • Have a mentor/coach who will work exclusively with LIT group

-• Have first-hand experiences with planning, organizing and executing our Community Service Outreach Day
+• Have first-hand experiences with planning, organizing and executing our Community Service Outreach Events

 • Have opportunities to facilitate morning assembly as well as lead morning activities